Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Temple Stats and Trends

-- So far this year Temple has two wins against the spread.
+- Temple has two wins against the spread in 11 games this season.

-- The Owls have been underdogs by 12.5 points or more five times this year and have not covered the spread once.
+- The Owls have yet to cover the spread this season when underdogs by 12.5 points or more in five chances.

-- Temple's games this season have hit the over five times in 10 opportunities (50%).
+- Temple's games this season have gone over the total in five out of 10 opportunities (50%).

 - Temple is 2-1 against the spread and 3-0 overall in games when it records more than 31.2 points.

-- Temple is 2-1 against the spread and 3-0 overall when the team picks up more than 377.6 yards.
+- Temple is 2-1 against the spread and 3-0 overall when the team piles up more than 377.6 yards.

 - This year the Owls have turned the ball over 18 times, seven more than the Midshipmen's takeaways (11).